Quick Answer

 Once approved, reimbursement is deposited into your bank account on file.
 If you haven't set up direct deposit, do it now at fsafeds.gov under account settings — otherwise you'll receive a paper check, which takes longer.

-What If You've Already Spent Everything?
+What If I've Already Spent My Entire FSAFEDS Balance?

 If your 2025 HCFSA balance is $0, you're in the clear — nothing to worry about.
 But double-check: many federal employees have small remaining balances they've forgotten about.
 Log in to FSAFEDS and check your "Account Summary" page.

-Tips to Avoid This Stress Next Year
+How Can I Avoid This Deadline Stress Next Year?

 - File claims monthly — don't let receipts pile up.
 Submit each expense shortly after it's incurred.